 The South West of Scotland Transport Partnership is governed by a Board consisting of seven members.

-Five of these are local councillors nominated by Dumfries and Galloway Council.
+Five of these are local councillors (with five substitutes) nominated by Dumfries and Galloway Council.

 The other two are referred to as 'external members'.
-One member each is nominated by Dumfries and Galloway NHS Board and Scottish Enterprise.
-The appointment of all Board Members is subject to the approval of Scottish Ministers.
+One member each is nominated by Dumfries and Galloway NHS Board and Scottish of Scotland Enterprise.
+The appointment of the external Board Members is subject to the approval of Scottish Ministers.